Why is this medication prescribed?

 How should this medicine be used?

 Never use insulin aspart when you have symptoms of hypoglycemia (low blood sugar) or if you have checked your blood sugar and found it to be low.
-Do not inject insulin into a skin area that is red, swollen, itchy, or thickened.

 Insulin aspart controls diabetes but does not cure it.
 Continue to use insulin aspart even if you feel well.
 Do not stop using insulin aspart without talking to your doctor.
 Do not switch to another brand or type of insulin or change the dose of any type of insulin you are using without talking to your doctor.
 Always check the insulin label to make sure you received the right type of insulin from the pharmacy.